Earthquake Insurance: A Complete Guide for Homeowners (2023)

 • The cost to rebuild your home: When setting your policy limits, you can choose between replacement cost and actual cash value.
 Replacement cost is more expensive because the policy pays to rebuild or repair your home using materials of similar kind and quality.

-• The deductible: Choosing a larger deductible can help you save money on premiums, though you’ll be responsible for covering more of the loss.
+• The deductible: Choosing a larger deductible can help you save money on premiums, though you’ll be responsible for covering more of the loss in the event of an earthquake.

 What to know about earthquake insurance deductibles

-Deductibles on earthquake insurance are usually calculated as a percentage of your coverage limit rather than a dollar amount.
+Insurers usually calculate deductibles on earthquake insurance as a percentage of your coverage limit rather than a dollar amount.
 The percentage usually ranges from 2% to 20%.[3]
 If your home is insured for $200,000, and your deductible is 5% of your home’s replacement value, the insurer would deduct $10,000 from your claim payment.

 In states with a higher-than-average risk of earthquakes, such as Washington, Nevada, and Utah, insurance companies often set minimum deductibles at around 10%.[1]